ASPIDE GMBH

 ISOFT PLC

 John became chairman of ISOFT PLC in October 2005.
 It was formed in 1998, following a management buyout from KPMG, and was first listed in July 2000.
-It is strong in the UK market, has made significant inroads on the continent and won important contracts in Hong Kong and Singapore.
-In the year to April 2005 they generated sales of £250mio and profits of £44.5mio.
-After a difficult year and profit warnings in January and April, John took over as CEO in July.
-The banking agreements have been re-negotiated, the contracts with Accenture and CSC for software for the national Programme for IT have been revised and a major restructuring programme has been initiated.
+It is strong in the UK market, has subsidiaries in Holland, Germany, Spain and Australia/NZ.
+In the year to April 2005 they generated sales of UKP 250mio and profits of UKP 44.5mio.

 ACRA CONTROLS LTD, DUBLIN